robsmi-msfte/AVDBlueprint/README.md

 * All users discovered in 'AVD Users' group
 * 'AVD Users' group itself
 * 'AAD DC Admins' group
+* All VMs created by the previous Blueprint assignment
+* All VM collateral including Availability Set
+* Previous instance of Azure AD DS
+* (optionally) delete AND purge the previous key vault.
+By default the key vault is "soft deleted", which is the behavior if running this script without the '-PurgeKeyVault' switch.
+* Everything else in the Resource Group
+* Finally, the resource group itself

 Use of `-verbose`, `-whatif` or `-confirm` ARE supported.
 Also, the script will create one Powershell Job for each Resource Group being removed.
 Teardowns typically take quite some time, so this will allow you to return to prompt and keep working while the job runs in the background.